Aaron Ramsdale Profile

 Ramsdale has played at all youth levels for England, from the Under-18s all the way to the Under-21s.

-He made his youth debut for England in March 2016, where he was part of a 4-1 victory over Northern Ireland.
+He made his youth debut for England in March 2016, when he was part of a 4-1 victory over Northern Ireland.

-Almost exactly two years later, Ramsdale was called up to the England Under-21s for the Toulon Tournament, receiving his first cap in a 4-0 win over Qatar.
+Almost exactly two years later, Ramsdale was called up to the England Under-21s for the Toulon Tournament, with his first appearance coming in a 4-0 win over Qatar.

 His impressive Premier League season earned him a call-up to Gareth Southgate's 33-man provisional England squad for Euro 2020 in the summer of 2021.
 He failed to make the cut for the final 23 but after an injury to Dean Henderson, he was called up as his replacement.
 He failed to make an appearance in the tournament as England went on to reach the final, only to be beaten by Italy.

-During lockdown, Ramsdale stated that his parents helped him keep fit, with his dad even picking up a quad injury.
+During lockdown, Ramsdale stated that his parents helped him keep fit, with his dad even picking up a quad injury in the process.

 His father, Nick, was a 400m hurdler for Great Britain, while his mother also had trials for England netball.